A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Reuven Morrison

-Reuven Morrison, was a businessman and longtime resident of Melbourne, the Chabad said on X.
+Reuven Morrison, 62, was a businessman, philanthropist and a longtime resident of Melbourne, Chabad said.

+When the attack unfolded, Morrison appeared to try and “distract the terrorists by making himself a bigger target, allowing others to flee,” according to Chabad.

-Morrison was originally from the former Soviet Union and had “discovered his Jewish identity in Sydney.”
+Morrison was originally from the former Soviet Union and had come to Australia in the 1970s “seeking a safe environment far away from the persecution he had experienced,” the organization added.

-He was a “successful businessman whose main goal was to give away his earnings to charities dear to his heart,” the Chabad said.
+He was remembered as being “known for his kindness and generosity” whose “main goal was to give away his earnings to charities dear to his heart,” Chabad said.

 Peter Meagher

-Peter Meagher, a former NSW detective and rugby club member, was also killed in the shootings, Randwick DRUFC confirmed.
+Peter Meagher, a former NSW detective and rugby club member, was also killed in the shootings, Randwick Rugby Club confirmed.

 “’Marzo’ as he was universally known, was a much-loved figure and absolute legend in our club, with decades of voluntary involvement, he was one of the heart and soul figures of Randwick Rugby,” the club said.